CVE-2026-33451: Vulnerability in Absolute Software Secure Access

 Technical Analysis

-CVE-2026-33451 is an arbitrary read/write vulnerability in the Absolute Software Secure Access Windows client before version 14.50.
-It allows an attacker with local access and limited privileges to send malformed data to an API, which leads to elevation of privileges to system level.
-The vulnerability has a CVSS 4.0 score of 8.5, reflecting high impact due to local attack vector but high complexity and no user interaction required.
-The vendor has not yet provided an official fix or remediation guidance, and no exploits are known in the wild.
+CVE-2026-33451 is an arbitrary read/write vulnerability (CWE-125) in the Absolute Software Secure Access Windows client before version 14.50.
+An attacker with local control of the client can send malformed data to an API, which leads to elevation of privileges to system level.
+The CVSS 4.0 score is 8.5 (high), reflecting local attack vector with low complexity, no user interaction, and high impact on confidentiality, integrity, and availability.
+The vulnerability is not related to cloud services and no official remediation level or patch is currently documented.

 Potential Impact

-Successful exploitation allows a local attacker with limited privileges to escalate to system-level privileges on the affected Windows client.
-This could enable full control over the system, potentially compromising confidentiality, integrity, and availability of the device and its data.
+Successful exploitation allows a local attacker to escalate privileges to system level on the affected Windows client.
+This can lead to full control over the system, compromising confidentiality, integrity, and availability of the device.
+There are no reports of active exploitation in the wild.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until a fix is available, restrict local access to trusted users only and monitor for suspicious activity related to the Secure Access client.
-Avoid running untrusted code or processes on affected systems.
+Until an official fix is available, restrict local access to trusted users only and monitor for suspicious activity related to the Secure Access client.

 Technical Details